 On February 1, 2021, the Compensation Committee approved specific performance targets and payout levels for executive officers for the 2021 fiscal year.
 Under the 2021 plan, Mr. Lolmaugh, Ms. DiMattia, Mr. Davis, and Mr. Kinder's cash incentive targets represent 75%, 50%, 40%, and 40% of their base salaries, respectively.
 The cash incentive plan for 2021 includes two separate performance targets.
 The first performance target is tied to the achievement of a revenue target and represents 25% of the cash incentive opportunity.
 Messrs.
-Lolmaugh, Davis and Kinder and Ms. DiMattia are each entitled to receive a partial incentive payment if we achieve at least 95% of the revenue performance target is tied to the achievement of an Adjusted EBITDA target, calculated in the manner as disclosed in MD&A, and further adjusted for changes in cash incentive and long-term bonus expenses.
+Lolmaugh, Davis and Kinder and Ms. DiMattia are each entitled to receive a partial incentive payment if we achieve at least 95% of the revenue performance target and can earn up to double the target incentive amount if we achieve 105% of the revenue performance target.
+The second performance target is tied to the achievement of an Adjusted EBITDA target, calculated in the manner as disclosed in MD&A, and further adjusted for changes in cash incentive and long-term bonus expenses.
 The Adjusted EBITDA target represents 75% of the cash incentive opportunity.
 Messrs.
-Lolmaugh, Davis and Kinder and Ms. DiMattia are each entitled to receive a partial incentive payment if we achieve apportunity.
-Messrs.
-Lolmaugh, Davis and Kinder and long-term bonus expenses.
-The Adjusted EBITDA target represents 75% of the cash incentive opportunity.
-Messrs.
-Lolmaugh, Davis and Kinder and Ms. DiMattia are each entitled to receive a partial incentive payment if we achieve at least 90% of the Adjusted EBITDA performance target and can earn up to double the target incentive amount if we achieve at least 90% of the Adjusted EBITDA performance target and can earn up to double the target incentive amount if we achieve 110% of the Adjusted EBITDA performance target.
+Lolmaugh, Davis and Kinder and Ms. DiMattia are each entitled to receive a partial incentive payment if we achieve at least 90% of the Adjusted EBITDA performance target and can earn up to double the target incentive amount if we achieve 110% of the Adjusted EBITDA performance target.